Stella Maris English School

 Stella Maris School is an English Medium Convent School which is located in Vadgaon Sheri in Pune, Maharashtra, India.
 It is a private school.
 The school is managed by the Society of St. Ursula.
 The school is recognised by the Government of Maharashtra, but is not a grant-in-aid school.
 The syllabus followed is that prescribed by the Department of Education, Maharashtra State.
 It is a Co-Ed.
 School.

 History

+A young Frenchwoman, later to be known as Mother Anne de Xainctonge became deeply aware of the lack of educational opportunities for the girls of her time and was inspired to open schools.

+On 29 November 1596, Mother Anne left her native town Dijon, France in spite of all resistance from her family to start the Society of St. Ursula.
+Through struggles and sufferings, she founded the Society of St. Ursula on 16 June 1606.

+Many young women joined and committed themselves to this noble profession of educating girls and women of their time.

 In 1953, some Swiss Sisters of the Ursulines order came to India to continue the work that their founder had begun.
 The three schools in Pune, namely St. Ursula High School in Nigdi, Stella Maris School in Vadgaon Sheri, K. Bajaj School and St. Ursula School at Kankavavli are Sister Institutions.